rgeraldes24/solc/docs/types/value-types.rst

 -------------------

 .. warning::
-    Fixed point numbers are not fully supported by Solidity yet.
+    Fixed point numbers are not fully supported by Hyperion yet.
 They can be declared, but cannot be assigned to or from.

 ``fixed`` / ``ufixed``: Signed and unsigned fixed point number of various sizes.
 Keywords ``ufixedMxN`` and ``fixedMxN``, where ``M`` represents the number of bits taken by